HoergerL/MathTrainer_1x1/README.md

 #### Created in March 2020

-This is a really simple app to train the 1x1, which is designated to my little sister.
+This is a really simple app to train the 1x1, which is dedicated to my little sister.
 Sadly she didn't want to do maths, even with that app, so I never implemented more features. :(

 <p> &nbsp </p>